Jesse0Michael/Jesse0Michaeal/interview.md

     Ask them how they could change the function to support any struct instead of just the `Thing` struct
     - The should explain that they could turn the `v Thing` parameter into `v interface{}`
+    - They would have to change the function call to use a pointer for this to work, make sure they know this

     Ask them how they could change the code if they wanted the fields to be written with `camelCase` fields
     - They should add `json:"name"` tags to the struct field

-4. How would you make multiple http calls at the same time?
+4. How would you make multiple http calls at the same time? [play.golang](https://go.dev/play/p/QadebQBuFYy)
     - The approach for this might vary a lot.
 They could use some variation of channels and go routines.
 Possibly the `sync.WaitGroup` or an `errgroup.Group`

     How would they collect the response data from the calls made?